solana-foundation/developer-content/content/courses/program-optimization/lookup-tables.md

   - Extend lookup tables
   - Use lookup tables with versioned transactions
 description:
-  "Harness a great deal of accounts through the application of lookup tables."
+  "Use large amounts of accounts in a transaction by using lookup tables."
 keywords:
   - lookup tables
   - address